Katie Steffes, MS, NBCT

 Inclusion: Embodied by the values, policies, and practices that support the right of every infant and young child and their family, regardless of ability, to participate in a broad range of activities and contexts as full members of families, communities, and society.

 There are many more definitions related to diversity, equity, inclusion, and belonging.
-Resources are provided below to more definitions:
+Please see the definitions from the NAEYC Position Statement below.

 Importance for Children